RobustPerception/azure_metrics_exporter/README.md

 By default, all aggregations are returned (`Total`, `Maximum`, `Average`, `Minimum`).
 It can be overridden per resource.

+The `metric_namespace` property is optional for all filtering types.
+When the metric namespace is specified, it will be added as a prefix of the metric name.
+It can be used to target [custom metrics](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-custom-overview), such as [guest OS performance counters](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/collect-custom-metrics-guestos-vm-classic).
+If not specified, the default metric namespace of the resource will apply.

 ### Resource group filtering